IntegratedSilver/Working-Nostalgist.js-test/README.md

 Nostalgist.js is amazing! it's documentation is 10/10 https://nostalgist.js.org/

-UPDATE: i plan on trying out the Sega Genesis in the documentation, look forward to that!
+UPDATE: i plan on trying out the Sega Genesis stuff in the documentation, look forward to that!